 - Bayridge provides a free, enriching annual lecture series with speakers once a month- geared towards helping young professional women find meaning and balance in their lives.
-This year's lecture series, "Think Deeper" challenged young working women to examine themes about business social ethics.
-14 hours; 20 young professionals served - Every year, Bayridge hosts seminars and workshops for students and young professionals.
-This year, Bayridge held a fall seminar on fashion and a winter workshop on the anthropology of the woman.
-24 hours; 30 young professionals and students served
+This year's lecture series, "Think Deeper" challenged young working women to examine themes of human anthropology and emotional intelligence.
+20 hours; 20 young professionals served - Bayridge has another running series, 'Think Deeper' open and free to college and young professionals, were young women have an opportunity to meet with established professionals in various fields and engage in meaning conversations of topics related to developing in their professional career goals and their contribution to society.
+20 hours; 40 college and young professionals served

+• Every year, Bayridge hosts seminars and workshops for students and young professionals.
+This year, Bayridge a winter workshop on communications and the need to foster relationships.
+24 hours; 10 college students served